See our latest COVID updates.

 Don't let anything stall your dream.
 We believe that nothing should get in the way of your career dreams so we are doing everything we can to help you continue with an uninterrupted professional education experience during this time of uncertainty around the coronavirus.
-Our upcoming courses are all available in a live-online classroom or in a self-paced online format.
+Our upcoming courses are all available in a live-online classroom with great instructors and in a self-paced, self-directed online format.

 Upcoming Courses to Meet in Remote Classroom (Synchronous Learning)

-Remote courses happen in real time.
-You will need to "attend" online at the designated class time and participate via Zoom.
+Updated: Oct.
+23, 2020—Although we have limited access to the Silicon Valley campus due to the recent shelter in place order, our instructors are still teaching and we have moved our in-person courses to an online, live Zoom platform through 2020 and into the first quarter of 2021.
+These remote courses happen in real time.
+You will need to attend online at the designated class time and participate via Zoom.
 The technology allows you to talk with your instructor in real time and participate in small group discussions.

 What is Zoom?